I Want To...

 Dr. Erica Sibinga is an associate professor of pediatrics at the Johns Hopkins University School of Medicine.
-She is an expert in pediatrics, with a focus on using complementary and alternative medicine.
-Dr. Sibinga serves as the director of ambulatory pediatrics at Johns Hopkins Bayview Medical Center.
+She is an expert in pediatric clinical research with a focus on developing evidence for the sensible integration of complementary and alternative approaches.
+Dr. Sibinga also serves as the director of ambulatory pediatrics at Johns Hopkins Bayview Medical Center.

 Dr. Sibinga received her undergraduate degree in biopsychology from Wesleyan University.
 She earned her M.D. from the University of Pennsylvania School of Medicine.
 She completed her residency and fellowship in pediatrics at Johns Hopkins.
-She also earned an M.H.S from the Johns Hopkins Bloomberg School of Public Health.
+She also earned an M.H.S in Clinical Investigation from the Johns Hopkins School of Medicine and Bloomberg School of Public Health.

-- Director of Ambulatory Pediatrics, Johns Hopkins Bayview Medical Center
+- Director of Ambulatory Pediatrics at Johns Hopkins Bayview Medical Center

 - Associate Professor of Pediatrics

-- MD, University of Pennsylvania School of Medicine (1992)
+- MD, University of Pennsylvania School of Medicine - REGISTRAR (1992)

 - Johns Hopkins University School of Medicine / Pediatrics (1995)